hanishkvc/prgs-sdr-kspecanal/README.rst

         the current full scan only.

 NOTE: There is some potential non linearity towards either end of the raw scan range of rtlsdr.
 Do keep this in mind.
-For example for the averaged cur scan data case, the initial non overlapping part of the 1st freq window in the stepped overlapping sliding window over full freq range, denotes raw data and not avgd data (when the freq is at different positions in the raw scan range).
-So chances are it could be ~2 dB or so down potentially.
+Bcas of this for example for the averaged cur scan data case, the initial non overlapping part of the 1st freq window in the stepped overlapping sliding window over full freq range, denotes raw data and not avgd data (where the same freq is scanned at different positions in the raw scan range).
+So chances are it could be ~2-3 dB or so down potentially, based on what I have noticed.

 Normal